rcdosado/Steps/Php/create-basic-lumen.md

   ```
   the entity is books, so change it depending on your model, the command above will create a migration file under "database/migration". if you open the file, you'll find "CreateBooksTable" class has been created, this class has two method one is "up" where we'll write our table schema, another is "down", where we'll drop our table which will call at the time of rollback.

-12. Now edit this migration file like this:
+12. Now edit this migration file like this (this is just an example, change it accordingly)

   ```php
 	use Illuminate\Database\Schema\Blueprint;